Table of Contents

 France is currently open to domestic and travel within the European Union.
 The cafes that we have listed all abide by social distancing rules and many have outdoor seating.
-For a convenient way to keep updated on ever-changing travel restrictions due to COVID-19, check out our free guide before embarking on your Parisian cafe-hopping adventure.
-Be safe and have fun!
+Be sure to check local travel restrictions before you head out!
+Be safe and have fun.

 Café de Flore

 Address: 172 Boulevard Saint-Germain, 75006 Paris, France | Map